guptayush2112/3T1D_Capacitorless_DRAM/README.md

 # Literature Survey on Dynamic Memory:

 The two types of volatile memories, that is, SRAM (Static RAM) and DRAM (Dynamic RAM) have one major difference between them which being the time they can store the information without any loss.
 SRAM on one hand, keep the information as long as they are powered.
 Only if the power is unplugged their content is lost.
 On the other hand, DRAM cells store the data for a short period of time, around milliseconds.
-To avoid losing data with time, DRAM takes advantage of block known as DRAM controller, which permits the memory to be refreshed before the data is corrupted and therefore irrecoverable.
+To avoid losing data with time, DRAM takes advantage of a block known as DRAM controller, which permits the memory to be refreshed before the data is corrupted and therefore irrecoverable.
 So, there exists a way to keep the data safe on a DRAM.

 Dynamic random access memory (DRAM) is a type of memory that stores each bit of data in a separate capacitor within an integrated circuit.
 The basic DRAM cell consists of one transistor and one capacitor.
 Due to the leakage of the capacitors, the information eventually fades unless the capacitor charge is refreshed periodically.
 This refresh requirement makes DRAM a dynamic memory as opposed to SRAM (Static random access memory).
 Recently the capacitorless DRAMs have attracted attention, due to the lack of the capacitor and the problems associated with the scaling of the capacitor, and due to its ability to achieve higher device density.